Pairwise Covariates-adjusted Block Model for Community Detection: Spectral Clustering with Adjustment

-Compared with SCWA, the likelihood tabu search could lead to more precise results but takes a longer time.
-Also, the likelihood tabu search results are sensitive to the initial labels $\mathbf{e}$ in some settings.
-To combine the advantages of those two methods, we propose to use the results of SCWA as the initial solution for tabu search (PCABM.MLE as described in Algorithm \ref{alg:scwapcabm}).
-We will conduct extensive simulation studies in Section~\ref{sec:simu} to study the performances of PCABM.SCWA and PCABM.MLE.
+Compared to SCWA, the pseudo-likelihood EM algorithm can yield more accurate results, especially when provided with good initial labels.
+On the other hand, the SCWA algorithm is computationally more efficient.
+To combine the advantages of these two methods, we propose using the results of SCWA as the initial estimate for the pseudo-likelihood EM (PCABM.PL as described in Algorithm \ref{alg:scwapcabm}).
+We will conduct extensive simulation studies in Section~\ref{sec:simu} to evaluate the performance of both PCABM.SCWA and PCABM.PL.